FrankenMan/Troy/README.md

 Invite the bot to your server with this link: https://discordapp.com/oauth2/authorize?client_id=227440290695348224&scope=bot

-Join my discord server that definately gives support: https://discord.gg/mTbjnq4
+Join my discord server that definitely gives support: https://discord.gg/mTbjnq4

 *Please keep in mind I put the least amount of effort as possible into this*